What is a Carat?

 Cutting in another of the four main factors that effects the value of each diamond, but cutting is probably talked about less than color, clarity and carat weight.
 In reality, cutting effects the value just as much if not more than the any of these factors.
 And as far as beauty is concerned, cutting is the most important of all the 4 C's.

-In their natural rough state, even the highest quality diamond have very little beauty.
+In their natural rough state, even the highest quality diamonds have very little beauty.
 Only through skilled cutting and polishing is the brilliance and sparkle of a diamond released.
 But surprisingly, most diamonds are not cut well enough to unlock their full potential beauty.
 Why?
 Well in order to cut a diamond to ideal proportions for maximum beauty, as much as 60% of the rough crystal may have to be polished away to dust.
 Because of this, most cutters compromise the beauty of their diamonds to some degree in order to save more of the rough crystal.

 In today's competitive market, many stores have found that one way to make their diamonds appear more price competitive is to sell diamonds that have been very poorly cut and proportioned.